Aloo Ke Gutke Recipe

 Mixed well.

-Cover the skillet with a tight-fitting lid and let the potatoes cook until they are tender, and brown charred marks appear on them (12-15 minutes).
+Step 7: Cover the skillet with a tight-fitting lid and let the potatoes cook until they are tender, with brown and charred marks appearing (12-15 minutes).
 Stir a few times while cooking.

 Pan covered.